- Mario Kart 8 Deluxe

-This is the ultimate family game.
-Super Mario Party is back with more than 80 game modes that up to four people can enjoy.
-Choose from 1 vs. 3, 2 vs. 2, or have a full-on four-player battle royale in a collection of mini-games that never seem to get old.
+This is the ultimate family game that we say is great for newcomers to Mario Party games.
+Mario Party Superstars brings back the classic Mario Party games with more than 100 games that up to four people can enjoy.
+Choose from 1 vs. 3, 2 vs. 2, or have a full-on four-player battle royale in a collection that never seems to get old.

 In this board game-style game, players pick their favorite Mario character and make it to the end of the game with the most stars.
-At the end of each round, players will compete for a star through one of 80 mini-games.
+At the end of each round, players will compete for coins they can use to purchase a star through one of 100 minigames.
 Not in the mood to play a whole board game?
-You can play just the mini-games too!
+You can just play the minigames too!

 As you all work together to try and keep the food coming, will there be too many cooks in the kitchen?
-It will be up to you to talk through what to do as you try to get through each level to make it to the next level.
+It will be up to you to talk through what to do as you try to get through each level to make it to the next.

-Jackbox Party Pack is one of those games which still provide that old-time family game show feeling with a touch of sarcasm.
-There are five games, including trivia, truth or not, drawing, and fill-in-the-blank.
-Some of these games support up to 100 people!
+Jackbox Party Pack 8 is one of those games that still provide that old-time family game show feeling with a touch of sarcasm.
+There are five games, including trivia, survey, drawing, and improv.

 Anyone can play using their smartphones and tablets or Switch controllers.
-For younger audiences, families are sure to enjoy Drawful, Word Spud, and Fibbage.
+For younger audiences, families are sure to enjoy Drawful Animate and The Poll Mine.

 Super Mario Odyssey

-Super Mario Odyssey isn't a family game in the same sense as most other games on this list.
-It has limited cooperative gameplay for up to two people but is mostly a single-player affair.
-That doesn't stop it from being perfect for the family, though, with plenty of puzzles and levels that your loved ones can help each other through.
+We've said that Super Mario Odyssey has limited cooperative gameplay for up to two people but is mostly a single-player affair.
+However, that doesn't stop it from being perfect for the family, with plenty of puzzles and levels that your loved ones can help each other through.

-In the co-op mode, one player is Mario, and the other is his hat, Cappy.
-There are special abilities a player has as Cappy that make it fun and different from co-op in other Mario games for experienced Mario players.
+In the co-op mode, one player is Mario and the other is his hat, Cappy.
+There are special abilities a player has as Cappy that make it different from co-op in other Mario games for experienced Mario players.